ais-one/cookbook/README.md

 **vue-crud-x** library documentation can be found in [docs/VueCrudX.md](docs/VueCrudX.md)

-Release notes for the library and examples can be found in [docs/Release.md](docs/Release.md)
+Roadmap and Release notes for the library and examples can be found in [Release.md](Release.md)

-Refer to the respective projects README.md files for information on getting started with each project
+Documentation can be found starting at [docs/home.md](docs/home.md)

 **vue-crud-x 0.2+ Article** <a href="https://dev.to/aisone/vuejs-expressjs-crud-cookbook-46l0" target="_blank">VueJS+ExpressJS CRUD & Cookbook</a>